Koopman Spectrum Nonlinear Regulators and Efficient Online Learning

-In contrast, when one wishes to constrain or regularize the dynamics in the (spatio-temoral) spectrum domain, to obtain the set of stable dynamics for example, single-step costs become useless.
-Intuitively, while cumulative cost can effectively determine or regularize one-step transitions towards certain state, the Koopman spectrum cost can characterize the dynamics globally.
+In contrast, when one wishes to constrain or regularize the dynamics globally in the (spatio-temporal) spectrum domain, to obtain the set of stable dynamics for example, single-step costs become powerless.
+Intuitively, while cumulative cost can effectively determine or regularize one-step transitions towards certain state, the Koopman spectrum cost can characterize the dynamics globally (see Figure \ref{fig:analogy_to_fourier} (Right)).
 Refer to Appendix \ref{app:formalarg} for more formal arguments.

-Although aforementioned facts are simple, they give us some insights on the limitation of the use of (cumulative) single-step cost for characterizing dynamical systems.
+Although aforementioned facts are simple, they give us some insights on the limitation of the use of (cumulative) single-step cost for characterizing dynamical systems, and imply that enforcing certain constraints on the dynamics requires the Koopman spectrum perspective.
+This is similar to the problems treated in the Fourier analysis; where the global (spectral) characteristics of the sequential data are better captured in the frequency domain.

+Lastly, we depicted how the spectrum cost differs from other types of costs used in decision making problems in Figure \ref{fig:cost_comparison}.
+The figure illustrates that the spectrum cost is not incurred on a single-step or on one trajectory (episode), but is over a (part of) the global properties of the dynamical system model (see also Remark \ref{rem:ksc}).
+The dynamics typically corresponds to a policy, but a policy regularization cost used in, for example \citep{haarnoja2018soft}, is computable when given the current policy while the spectrum cost is unobservable if the dynamics is unknown (and hence is not directly computable).